Father’s Rights in Ohio

-A voluntary acknowledgment or “affirmation” requires the signature of the biological mother and provides the father with essential parental rights including his name on the birth certificate, the right to a legal child-father relationship, custody and visitation rights and the ability to provide the child with medical and social security benefits.
+A voluntary acknowledgment or “affirmation” requires the signature of the biological mother.
+It provides the father with essential parental rights, including his name on the birth certificate, the right to a legal child-father relationship, custody and visitation rights, and the ability to provide the child with medical and social security benefits.

-If the biological mother does not agree to sign the acknowledgment, or there is a dispute as to the fatherhood of the child, a paternity action can be brought through social services or the local family court.
-In this case, the alleged father (or a person seeking to prove he is not the father of the child) will likely want to seek the assistance of a family law attorney.
+If the biological mother does not agree to sign the acknowledgment, or there is a dispute about the fatherhood of the child, a paternity action can be brought through social services or the local family court.
+In this case, the alleged father (or a person seeking to prove he is not the child’s father) will likely want to seek the assistance of a family law attorney.

-Be aware if it is established you are the father and you are not married to the child’s mother, you will incur additional obligations in regard to the child.
-They include paying continuing child support, possibly reimbursing the mother for pregnancy and/or hospital expenses and providing your child with certain health benefits.
+Be aware if it is established you are the father and you are not married to the child’s mother, you will incur additional obligations regarding the child.
+They include paying continuing child support, possibly reimbursing the mother for pregnancy and/or hospital expenses, and providing your child with certain health benefits.

 Father’s Rights in Divorce

 In a divorce, the court must evaluate each custody case individually.
 In Ohio, custody and visitation decisions are based on the “best interests” of the child listed in Ohio Revised Code (ORC) 3109 (F)(4).
 There is no assumption that the mother will automatically have custody rights.